Japanese cruiser Haguro: Battle of the Empress Augusta Bay

-By 2:25 the next morning, the two forces came into contact of each other.
+By 2:25 the next morning, the two forces came into contact with each other.
 Haguro fired, her salvos extremely tight, but missed her mark as her optics-based fire control was having trouble scoring early hits.
 In stark contrast, the four American cruisers with radar all opened fire on Sendai, immediately striking her with 6-inch (152 mm) gunfire, setting her on fire and disabling her guns and engines.
-In turn, Shiratsuyu, Shigure, and Samidare all fired their torpedoes at 16,000 yards, with one of Samidare's torpedoes blowing off the entire stern of the destroyer USS Foote and taking the destroyer out of action.
+In turn, Shiratsuyu, Shigure, and Samidare all fired their torpedoes at 16,000 yards, with one of Samidares torpedoes blowing off the entire stern of the destroyer and taking the destroyer out of action.
 However, due to her proximity to Sendai, Samidare was hit by three stray 6-inch (152 mm) shells before colliding with Shiratsuyu, heavily damaging both ships.
 Haguro avoided colliding with Wakatsuki, while Myōkō collided with Hatsukaze, damaging both ships.

-However, shortly afterwards Haguro finally found the range, and along with Myōkō displayed excellent marksmanship.
+Shortly afterwards Haguro finally found the range, and along with Myōkō displayed excellent marksmanship.
 With just three salvos each at 22,000 yards, they hit Denver with three 8-inch (203 mm) shell hits at the waterline, causing her to fall out of formation due to a flooded bow, damaged Columbia with an 8-inch (203 mm) shell that punched through her plating and landed in a sail locker, and straddled Montpelier several times.
-However, Cleveland, Columbia, and Montpelier all fired on Haguro, hitting the ship with ten 6-inch (152 mm) shells over a ten minute period, smashing into Haguro's turret 2, port flight deck and catapult, aft deck hospital room, and paint shed.
-However, six out of the ten hits were duds, and thus only superficial damage was inflicted, killing only one of Haguro's men and injuring five others.
-Shortly afterwards, Myōkō hit the destroyer USS Spence with an 8-inch (203 mm) waterline hit right as the destroyer began to shell the already damaged Hatsukaze which forced her back.
+However, Cleveland, Columbia, and Montpelier all fired on Haguro, hitting the ship with ten 6-inch (152 mm) shells over a ten minute period, smashing into Haguros turret 2, port flight deck and catapult, aft deck hospital room, and paint shed.
+But six out of the ten hits were duds, and thus only superficial damage was inflicted, killing only one of Haguros men and injuring five others.
+Shortly afterwards, Myōkō hit the waterline of the destroyer with an 8-inch (203 mm) shell; the Spence, which had just begun to fire on the already-damaged Hatsukaze, retired from the action.